Bank of England keeps rates steady at 0.5 percent after January meeting

 LONDON The Bank of England kept interest rates unchanged at 0.5 percent after its first meeting of 2015, as tumbling oil prices have pushed inflation to a 12-year low and last year's rapid growth shows some signs of easing.

-The central bank also said it would reinvest 4.35 billion pounds of proceeds from a maturing January 2015 bond GBT2T15= in its 375 billion pounds ($565 billion) of quantitative easing asset purchases.
+The central bank also said it would reinvest 4.35 billion pounds of proceeds from a maturing January 2015 bond in its 375 billion pounds of quantitative easing asset purchases.

 The BoE has previously committed to reinvest such funds until it has raised interest rates some way above their record low.